multinetlab-amsterdam/projects/activity_EF_projects_2024/readme.md

-This is the codebase belongs to the project: "The relationship between deviant brain activity and executive functioning in glioma patients"
+This is the codebase belonging to the project: "The relationship between deviant brain activity and executive functioning in glioma patients"

 The following scripts are provided: